usamoi/VectorChord/README.md

 ## License

-This project is licensed under the [GNU Affero General Public License v3.0](./LICENSE) and as commercial software.
-For commercial licensing, please contact us at support@tensorchord.ai.
+This software is licensed under a dual license model:

+1. **GNU Affero General Public License v3 (AGPLv3)**: You may use, modify, and distribute this software under the terms of the AGPLv3.

+2. **Elastic License v2 (ELv2)**: You may also use, modify, and distribute this software under the Elastic License v2, which has specific restrictions.

+You may choose either license based on your needs.
+We welcome any commercial collaboration or support, so please email us <vectorchord-inquiry@tensorchord.ai> with any questions or requests regarding the licenses.